 About this picture in the header: I took it from the forward end of the Queen of Capilano’s car deck at sunset on Halloween 2009.
 We are about 1/2 way across Queen Charlotte Channel, and that is Bowen Island ahead.

 About this blog: It began as an experiment and an exploration of WordPress and blogging in general.
-In the years since this started, I’ve become very familiar with WordPress, and I’ve set up two domains for other people using the stand-alone version.
+In the years since this started, I’ve become very familiar with WordPress, and I’ve set up several domains for other people using the stand-alone version.
 WordPress has developed far beyond the concept of a blog to become one of the best available platforms for managing a whole web site.
 Since I’m self employed, I’ve found it useful to create and manage my own web sites.
 You can see that I was an early user of the Internet and I own my own name-domain.
 So in the 90s I learned HTML, a few years later I struggled with CSS, and now I’m experimenting with CMS.
 I’ve implemented several Joomla! sites, a Moodle site and several phpBB forums.
-Please feel free to contact me if any of this interests you: http://www.ballantyne.com/Contact_BA.html
+You are welcome to contact me if any of this interests you: http://www.ballantyne.com/Contact_BA.html

 Please click on the Category title About This Site (in the sidebar) for more details about this specific blog and a description and map of the Salish Sea.
 We picked the title because it is is about our lives in this magnificent landscape.
 The blog is evolving so that the scope of articles includes our observations of the dramatic high wilderness watersheds that surround the Sea, the vibrant urban areas that border the Sea, and our experiences on Bowen Island.